willproj/changgeng.github.io/README.md

 **2. Set up Github account**

 * Sign up an Github account
-* Navigating your Github main page to find a **green new button**
+* Navigate to your Github main page to find a **green new button**
 * Create an empty repository
 * Name your repository as format: **yourname.github.io**
 * Then just click Button **Create repository**

 **3. Set up local repository**
-* Find a proper folder then install the jekyll and bundler gems by typing command in terminal:
+* Find a proper folder then install the Jekyll and bundler gems by typing command in terminal:

   ```
   gem install jekyll bundler